3 Timeless Lessons from The Richest Man in Babylon

 All it takes is understanding the key lessons in building wealth.

-One in particular was the tale of Dabasir, a camel trader who spent recklessly, racked up huge debts, and somehow ended up being sold into slavery.
+One in particular was the tale of Dabasir, a camel trader who spent recklessly, racked up huge debts, and ended up being sold into slavery.

 But what he did next to free himself changed everything…